 It’s common for some to confuse a canoe with a kayak and vice versa.
 If you do know the difference between the two boats, which should you choose?
-Canoe vs. kayak – what are there differences?
+Canoe vs. kayak – what are their differences?
 How do they compare?

-The main differences between a canoe and a kayak is how you are positioned in them and how you steer.
+The main differences between a canoe and a kayak are how you are positioned in them and how you steer.
 In a canoe, the paddler kneels and uses a single-bladed paddle to move the canoe.
 In a kayak, the paddler is seated and uses a double-bladed paddle to move the kayak.

 Those who would like to go solo boating will find it easier to paddle and control a kayak than a canoe.
 You need to develop the skills to paddle a canoe and move forward in a straight line.
 It isn’t easy to do this, especially if you are going solo.

 Read on to learn more about the kayak vs canoe so that you will know their differences and which is best for you.